ShailChoksi/chatbot/src/data/leela.md

 - Are you self-taught
 - What is zero knowledge
 - Can leela learn from her draw/loose games against other engines?

-## intent:is_leela_different
-- Are you stronger/weaker than stockfish
-- Are you related to stockfish
-- does you use stockfish code?
-- How are you different from traditional engines
-- How are you different from Stockfish
-- What make you different from SF
-- Are you any different from traditional engines

 ## intent:who_is_leela
 - Who are you?